Bestest

 Arcade is also a good edition, and there's the balanced (by fans) version, Tournament Edition.

 It's Killer Instinct, what more do you want said?
 I will say something, though.
-The atmosphere is better in the first game, but the gameplay is significantly better in this second.
-Easier combo breakers!
+The atmosphere is better in the first game (still great here), but the gameplay is significantly better in this second.
+Comprehensive easy combo system, easier combo breakers!
 Throws!
 Supers!

 I dislike: way too strict timings for inputs, unecessary clutter mechanics, excessive focus on combos and excessive hitstops.
 I actually prefer XX #REload, but that might be due to nostalgia.
 Xrd wins, in the end, due to the tutorials.